gbrrestoration/rrap-mds-knowledge-hub/shared definitions/intervention/density-by-aquaculture.md

 ---
 layout: default
-title: Community/species contributed by aquaculture
+title: Density of corals from aquaculture
-nav_order: 1
+nav_order: 7
 grand_parent: Shared definitions
 parent: Intervention characteristics
 has_children: false
 ---

-# Community/species contributed by aquaculture
+# Density of corals from aquaculture
 <!--
 {: .no_toc .text-delta }
 * TOC